 Aim to keep your backlog within the target range and you will increase your ability to meet the shipping plan and keep your customer happy.
 So the answer to how much backlog is still “it depends”, but now you know what it depends on.

-To find out more about managing backlog.
-View the Backlog Video on YouTube.
+To learn more about managing backlog, view the video Bookings, Backlog and S&OP on YouTube.